14 Best French Flashcard Websites and Apps in 2026

 Platforms: Android | iOS

 Pricing: Yes, you can sign up for free on Clozemaster.
-The free version allows you to play with lots of stuff to learn French.
+The free version lets you use many features to learn French.

 The Pro comes with many top features.
 You can access all 50 languages, more context, listening, custom settings, and search options.
 You can also review queues, user stats, favorites, and Google translations.